You are here:

 How do I dispose of old, expired flares?

 Some local fire departments have controlled burns or disposal programs for old or expired flares.
 Contact your community for more information.
-The Cleveland Fire Department Fire Training Academy also accepts flares for disposal; call (216) 664-6880.
-Cuyahoga Community College's Fire Training Academy may also have a disposal program; call (216) 987-5076.
+The Cleveland Fire Department Fire Training Academy accepts flares for disposal; call (216) 664-6880.
+Cuyahoga Community College's Fire Training Academy may also provide proper disposal; call (216) 987-5076.
 The U.S. Coast Guard recommends that you dispose of flares at your local fire department or contact your closest Coast Guard station and ask if they hold flare training/demonstration days for the public.
 Marine and road flares are not accepted in the Household Hazardous Waste Disposal Program.

 How do I dispose of oil from a deep fryer?

-Over 2 million folks across the country deep-fry their turkey every Thanksgiving, and cleaning up can be troublesome.
-With 3-to-5 gallons of used oil on your hands, disposing of it isn't as easy as just putting it in the garbage.
-Some city service departments collect fryer oil for disposal, so check with your municipality to see if there is a local drop-off.
-Also, restaurants and bars might be willing to take your fryer oil and add it in to their regular fryer oil collection.
-For a list of businesses in Cuyahoga County that recycle fryer oil, see our online Recycling Directory for Business & Industry.
+Fryer oil should not be placed in the garbage.
+Some city service departments collect fryer oil for disposal, so check with your municipality to see about a local drop-off.
+Local restaurants and bars might be willing to take your fryer oil and add it in to their regular fryer oil collection.
+We also accept fryer oil in the Household Hazardous Waste Disposal Program.

 What do I do with old paint and other hazardous materials?